Editor's note: This post was first published Jan. 28, 2020, and last updated Nov. 15, 2022.

 - Blue Cross Blue Shield of Michigan and Blue Care Network will waive all copays, deductibles and coinsurance for COVID-19 vaccines to commercial members.

-- Blue Cross Blue Shield of Michigan and Blue Care Network will cover the cost of the third dose of the COVID-19 mRNA vaccines for the broad population once it is authorized by the U.S. Food and Drug Administration.
+- Blue Cross Blue Shield of Michigan and Blue Care Network will cover the cost of COVID-19 vaccines.
 This applies to fully insured commercial plan members.
 Employer groups subject to the Affordable Care Act are required to cover administration of vaccine doses.
 Blue Cross will work with employers to guide them through applicable requirements.

 - Blue Cross and Blue Care Network covered all COVID-19 treatment through September 30, 2021.
 Member cost sharing is also waived.